 Top paid coding program for elementary students:

 Scratch has so much to offer, and in this Scratch Ninja class, your student will be able to navigate the platform and create super cool projects.
 Your child will learn about core coding concepts like loops, events, conditionals, variables, and more.
 Students will be part of small class sizes, up to 5 students, making their learning more engaging!
 Find out which Scratch Ninja session you’d like to enroll your student in today.
+This is a great introduction course for all ages!

 Check out more programs in our curriculum guides: Grades K-2 | Grades 2-4 | Grades 4-6

-Programming for Kids in Middle School
+Programming for Middle Shoolers

 What’s helpful for kids grades 6-8 to learn for programming